SWTPAIN/SWTPAIN.github.io/posts/lets-talk-about-functor.markdown

 ```haskell
 fmap (f . g) == fmap f . fmap g
 ```
-The implication is fmap is composable which mean composing two functions and then mapping the resulting function over a functor is the same as first mapping one function over the functor and then mapping the other one.
+The implication is thatfmap is composable which means composing two functions and then mapping the resulting function over a functor is the same as first mapping one function over the functor and then mapping the other one.

 In language that's strictly evaluated, it brings us advantage by avoiding loop over the data structure twice.

 ## Example
 ### Maybe